sameermankotia/Cs-477_Final_project_Fashion-MNIST-classification/README.md

 The file contains two models ie CNN and NN model which have different accuracies ie. CNN around 90-91% wheras NN have accurracy of 88%.

+Feel Free to make changes by pulling request and use this model.
+Donot forget to leave a star.